lmarzen/esp32-quotes-epd/README.md

 5. Configure Options.

    - Most configuration options are located in [config.cpp](platformio/src/config.cpp), with a few  in [config.h](platformio/include/config.h).
-Locale/language options can also be found in locales/locale_**.cpp.

    - Important settings to configure in config.cpp:

      - WiFi credentials (ssid, password).

-     - Open Weather Map API key (it's free, see next section for important notes about obtaining an API key).

-     - Latitude and longitude.

-     - Time and date formats.
+     - Google script deployment ID.

      - Sleep duration.

-     - Pin connections for E-Paper (SPI), BME280 (I2C), and battery voltage (ADC).
+     - Pin connections for E-Paper (SPI), and battery voltage (ADC).

    - Important settings to configure in config.h:

-     - Units (Metric or Imperial).
+     - Fonts.

    - Comments explain each option in detail.